Gary Sambrook

 Gary William Sambrook (born 25 June 1989) is a British Conservative Party politician who was the Member of Parliament (MP) for Birmingham Northfield from 2019 until 2024.
 He served as the Joint Executive Secretary of the backbench 1922 Committee from 2021 until he left parliament.

 Early life

 Gary Sambrook was born and raised in Kingstanding, Birmingham.
 His early experiences in Kingstanding, an underprivileged area, fuelled his passion for societal change.
-Despite attending a challenging school with a low pass rate, Sambrook's organic interest in politics led him to join the Conservative Party at 16.
+Despite attending a challenging school with a low pass rate, Sambrook's organic interest in politics led him to join the Conservative Party at the age of 16.

-Starting his political activism at just 16, Sambrook engaged in community efforts, including campaigning to save a local school and becoming the youngest chairman of a Neighbourhood Watch in the UK.
+Starting his political activism aged 16, Sambrook engaged in community efforts, including campaigning to save a local school and becoming the youngest chairman of a Neighbourhood Watch in the UK.

 Political career

 Sambrook became a councillor for Birmingham City Council in 2014, winning the Kingstanding ward seat, based on the area of the same name, in a by-election.
 During his campaign to become a councillor, he appeared in the Birmingham Mail when two local supporters, Ben Coleman and Michael Mason, composed a song in support of his campaign.
 He has also worked for MP James Morris.